Compassionate and professional therapists near Memphis, Tennessee. Counseling can change your life. Choose a therapist

 Mental Health in Memphis

 Nearly 250,000 people in Tennessee suffer from a mental illness, many of which live in metropolitan areas such as Memphis.
 Of these, approximately 66,000 are children.
 Since Tennessee is only able to serve about 34 percent of those in need of mental health care, numerous people go untreated.
-As such, hundreds of people each year commit suicide in Tennessee and thousands more are incarcerated or homeless.2
+As such, hundreds of people each year commit suicide in Tennessee and thousands more are incarcerated or live on the streets.2

 Memphis residents who are in need of mental health care can find the services they need at the Comprehensive Counseling Network (CCN).
 CCN has two offices in the Memphis area to serve the needs of the community.
 Case management and counseling programs are available for children, adults and families.
 Because many of CCN's programs are funded by the state of Tennessee, TennCare, and the United Way, services are provided to all clients, regardless of ability to pay.
 Additional information about CCN is available by calling 901-353-54403

 The University of Memphis offers a number of graduate programs that prepare students to work in the mental health field.
 Students can specialize in a number of areas, including Clinical Mental Health, Clinical Rehabilitation Counseling, and Rehabilitation Counseling.
 Each program builds knowledge and skills that are necessary for effective clinical practice.
 Each program is also fully accredited.
 Graduates are eligible for licensure in the state of Tennessee.
 For further information about these degree programs, please call 901-678-2841.4

 1. Pink Palace Family of Museums.
 (2014).
 Home - Museum Overview.